cvnlab/GLMsingle/docs/source/wiki.md

 ### How should I design my design matrix?

 For some experiments, thinking about how to setup the design matrix is a major challenge that deserves careful thought.
 For example, consider an experiment where there are occasional one-back events, and these events are actually not of interest.
 Moreover, suppose you do not want to assume that the brain response to these one-back events are somehow similar to other trials in the experiment.
 Then, what you could do is to code these one-back events as unique conditions that have only one presentation.
 For example, if there are 30 one-back events, you could just add 30 new columns to your design matrix and indicate the onset of each one-back event in one of the columns.
 Then, after you obtain betas from GLMsingle, you can either just ignore all of the betas associated with those columns, or use them for some purpose!

+Note that it is okay if your final design matrices have one or more blank columns.
+For example, perhaps the trials associated with a given condition do not occur in a given run, but rather occur in other runs.

 ### Do I need blanks?